New Girl Actor Ralph Ahn Dead at 95 - E! Online

 He added, "Condolences to his family/friends."

+The Korean American Foundation Los Angeles tells E!
+News that Ahn passed away on Feb.
+26 at 11:11 p.m.

-Ahn's death was also reported by YNA.
-According to the Korean news outlet, the Korean-American actor died on Feb.
-26 and had recently been admitted to the hospital due to an illness.
+According to the Korean news outlet YNA, the Korean-American actor had recently been admitted to the hospital due to an illness.

 Zooey Deschanel, seemingly stunned to hear the news of her former co-star, writing in the comments section, "Noooooo."